syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

-## Adding digital signature to the PDF/A document
+## Adding a digital signature to a PDF/A document

-You can add the invisible digital signature to the any PDF/A document without failing the conformance of the PDF document.
-The following code snippet illustrates the same:
+You can add an invisible digital signature to any PDF/A document without changing the conformance of the PDF document.
+The following code snippet illustrates the same

 {% tabs %}
 {% highlight c# tabtitle="C#" %}